 Every customer has a record of Events that they have performed over time.
 Every event is classified by an Event Type (for example, order, product, email) and Event Action (for example, purchase, view, open) and additional metadata stored in Fields (for example, product_id).

-Customers and Events in ODP are considered Objects, similar to a spreadsheet or a database table.
+ODP considers Customers and Events Objects similar to a spreadsheet or a database table.
 Objects consist of Fields to store metadata and information about the data within the object.

 The Event object has a

 tsfield to store the time at which an event happened and the Customer object has an

 ODP supports the addition of Custom Fields and Custom Objects to support customization of the schema to meet unique business needs (for example, a Concert Tickets object).
 See Objects & Fields.

 The way ODP segregates data is via Accounts.
 Every account has a unique Tracker ID (also referred to as a Public API Key) to separate its data from other ODP client data.

 All APIs and SDKs use the Tracker ID to determine where to send data.

 Common reasons to use multiple ODP accounts include: